-14.2.2.
-Taste Experience
+15.2.3 Taste Experience

-The milk beverage is a hot beverage that should be served at a temperature that is immediately consumable.
-The texture and temperature of the beverage, and the taste of the coffee and milk will be included in the balance evaluation.
+The milk beverage is a beverage consisting of 1 espresso and steamed milk served at a temperature that is immediately consumable.
+The texture and temperature of the beverage, and the taste of the coffee and milk will be included in the taste experience evaluation.
 The milk beverage should have a harmonious balance of the sweetness of the milk and its espresso base.
-The flavor profile of the beverage served should support specialty coffee, with a balance created by the addition of milk.
+The taste profile (flavor and aftertaste) of the beverage served should support specialty coffee, with a balance created by the addition of milk.